The Tortures and Torments

 is in my hands”).

-the goad was a rod or reed with a sharp point such as rustics
+to show that the goad was a rod or reed with a sharp point such

-use to prod oxen, and this is confirmed by the Acts of St. Joseph
+as rustics use to prod oxen, and this is confirmed by the Acts

-of torture, in which the Holy Martyrs were pierced with nails
+and fourth kinds of torture, in which the Holy Martyrs were pierced

-the use of nails, we find in the Acts of Saints
+involving the use of nails, we find in the Acts

-Paphnutius (Roman Martyrology, September 24), and Severus, Bishop
+of Saints Paphnutius (Roman Martyrology, September 24), and Severus,

 virgins and martyrs, and others.

-— that of sawing in half — is recorded by
+punishments — that of sawing in half —

-Suetonius’s, in his Life of the Emperor Caius, where he speaks
+is recorded by Suetonius’s, in his Life of the Emperor Caius,

-of certain persons condemned to this type of death.
-We will examine
+where he speaks of certain persons condemned to this type of death.

-this form of torture in greater detail later, a torture which had the
+We will examine this form of torture in greater detail later, a torture

-effect of stamping the name of the Emperor Caligula (Caius) with a reputation
+which had the effect of stamping the name of the Emperor Caligula (Caius)

 The fifth kind of torture, in which Christians were pierced